Princeton Program: University of Hong Kong, Exchange in Engineering

 Hong Kong, China

-Exchange programs in both Architecture and Engineering are available to Princeton students at the University of Hong Kong (HKU), The program in architecture is in the spring; the engineering program can be either fall or spring.
+Exchange programs in Engineering are available to Princeton students at the University of Hong Kong (HKU), The program in architecture is in the spring; the engineering program can be either fall or spring.

 The Faculty of Engineering at HKU has departments of Civil Engineering, Electrical and Electronic Engineering, Industrial and Manufacturing Systems Engineering, Mechanical Engineering, and Medical/Biomedical Engineering, as well as Computer Science.